OfirCohen26/SoundMeterApp/README.md

  The SoundMeter app runs in the background and does not require user action.
 (Except activate the service)

- The service can be turned off whenever the user wants it. (less than a week)
+ The service can be turned off whenever the user wants it.

  JAVA | Android studio | RoomDatabase | MPAndroidChart (library)